- Health and Safety Policy Statement

 In accordance with its duty under Section 2 (3) of the Health and Safety at Work etc. Act 1974 and in fulfilling its obligations to both employees and the public who may be affected by its activities; the Board of Directors of Consolidated Timber Holdings Group Ltd (“CTHG” or the “Group”) have produced the following statement of policy in respect of health and safety.

-The Board recognises its role in providing health and safety leadership in the Company and to engage the active participation of workers in improving health and safety through continuous improvement.
+The Board is committed to improving health and safety standards within CTHG and recognises its role in providing health and safety leadership and engaging the active participation of workers to achieve this.

 It is our aim to achieve a working environment which is free of work-related accidents and ill-health and to this end we will pursue continuing improvements from year to year.